gfelber/website/writeups/ctrl_space_aries.md

 We have one new file *proxy.py*, this service listens on port 5000 and emulates the only one connection per request behaviour of the satellite challenge.
 On the remote this will also be different and actually upload the payload to the satellite and returns its response.
 [*proxy.py*](https://gfelber.dev/writeups/res/aries/proxy.py)

 The files that changed are the *Dockerfile* and *init* inside the *rootfs.cpio.gz*.
 Notably Dockerfile now adds a tap interface (eth1 inside the vm) and setups firewall rules.
 It also starts the proxy.
-This will force use to do the Privilege Escalation in Sheratan, as otherwise we won't be able to communicate with the proxy and reach the final part: Mesarthim.
+This will force us to do the Privilege Escalation in Sheratan, as otherwise we won't be able to communicate with the proxy and reach the final part: Mesarthim.

 [*Dockerfile*](https://gfelber.dev/writeups/res/aries/Dockerfile) [*init*](https://gfelber.dev/writeups/res/aries/init)